mkershis/milmapcon/README.md

 ## Adding more maps

-In since the calculations are done using the pyproj library, it is possible to add additional zones to this library.
+Since the calculations are done using the pyproj library, it is possible to add additional zones to this library.
 Please contact me if you are interested.
 For each zone additional zone, the following data would be required:
 * Understanding of all two-letter (100 km) grids in the zone, and their relation to one another, for the purposes of programming the origins for each grid.
 * Data pertinent for defining the coordinate system in pyproj.
 Namely:
     * Type of projection (i.e. Cassini Solder, Lambert Conformal, etc.)